 Ahmad et al. (2021) evaluated the efficacy of LLLT in the treatment of temporomandibular joint disorder within a systematic review.
 Thirty-seven articles were considered eligible for this systematic review.
 Out of 37 studies, 33 (89.18%) are high methodological studies, which have an overall low risk of bias or with some concerns, while only 4 studies have a high risk of bias.
-Eighteen studies showed that LLLT was efficacious in diminishing TMD pain, whereas 12 studies showed that LLLT had similar efficacy as of placebo/controls/other intervention in TMD pain diminution.
-Four studies presented varied effects of LLLT on pain intensity, mandibular motion, EMG activity, and masticatory efficiency.
+Eighteen studies showed that LLLT was efficacious in diminishing TMD pain, whereas 12 studies presented varied effects of LLLT on pain intensity, mandibular motion, EMG activity, and masticatory efficiency.
 Two studies revealed that LLLT improved the psychological and emotional aspects associated with TMDs, joint noises, masticatory efficiency, and EMG parameters, respectively.
 One study focused on subjective tinnitus, whereas another study suggested laser acupuncture (LAT) therapy as a suitable alternative to LLLT.
 The results demonstrate that LLLT appears to be efficient in diminishing TMD pain with variable effects on the outcome of secondary parameters.
 The results demonstrate that LLLT appears to be efficient in diminishing TMD pain with variable effects on the outcome of secondary parameters.
-Also, LLLT provides advantages as the therapeutic regimen is non-invasive, reversible, with fewer adverse effects, and may also improve the psychological and emotional aspects associated with TMDs.
 Therefore, this systematic review highlights the role of LLLT as a promising therapeutic regimen for TMDs.